 To learn more about how to access EA shelter, follow these links to access the 2016 Emergency Asssistance Advocacy Guide from Massachusetts Law Reform Institute (MLRI), and the June 2014 EA Application Guide for Families from Rosie's Place and MLRI.

 To see the 2017 income eligibility guidelines for EA and HomeBASE, please click here.
 (The EA and HomeBASE income eligibiilty standards are based on 115% of the federal poverty guidelines.
-The 2017 federal poverty guidelines will take effect on January 31, 2017 (a one-week delay from the anticipated release).
-DHCD's notice on the new income guidelines is here.
+The 2017 federal poverty guidelines took effect on January 31, 2017.
+DHCD's notice on the newest income guidelines is here.

 Please note that you must apply for EA shelter through DHCD, and cannot directly access an EA shelter placement by contacting the shelters linked below.
 For a list of local offices across the state where you can apply, please click here and select the city/town you consider your home community or where you are staying.
 DHCD is promoting the use of a telephonic application process as the number of in-person application sites has been reduced.
 If you are unable to get to a DHCD office in person and have problems applying by phone, you can call DHCD's Central Office at 617-573-1106 to ask for assistance.